-To ensure that Rosetta is now in the right place at the right time, controllers have carried out a series of 10 orbit-correction manoeuvres over the past two months, in which the probe's speed has been significantly reduced relative to the comet.
+To ensure that Rosetta was in the right place at the right time, controllers carried out a series of 10 orbit-correction manoeuvres during June and July, in which the probe's speed was significantly reduced relative to the comet.
 One of these involved firing the probe's thrusters for almost eight hours.

-Rosetta's speed relative to the comet was 2,880km/h, but at the time of orbital insertion it will be walking pace, around 3km/h.
+Rosetta's speed relative to the comet was 2,880km/h, but at the time of orbital insertion it was mere walking pace: around 3km/h.

 The icy target - Comet 67P/Churyumov-Gerasimenko

 - It was first observed in 1969 and named for the scientists who made the discovery, Klim Churyumov and Svetlana Gerasimenko